 - Rebuilding the online profile of the organisation

-Typically each placement runs within one term, and is assessed via a portfolio of work relating to the placement and a short reflective essay.
+Placements are usually completed within one term, and they are assessed via a portfolio of work relating to the placement, including a short reflective essay.